Breast Augmentation vs Breast Lift – A Consultation for deflated breast

 - Ptosis can typically be addressed via different surgical means.

 - One method to resolve ptotic breast conditions involves a lift of the breast tissues AND nipples; the other method uses just an implant.

 - A third option is a combined breast lift/nipple lift WITH additional volume achieved through the insertion of a breast prosthesis after or during a breast lift surgery (e.g., filling the upper pole and breast tissues with a breast implant as well as lifting the nipples).

-So perhaps you’re thinking about looking into Breast Augmentation Vs Breast Lift with Implants or Fat Transfer options.
+Are you looking into Breast Augmentation Vs a Breast Lift with Implants or Fat Transfer options.
 Will fat transfer methods using liposuction help re-inflate a sagging breast area?

-Sadly, no. If you have a noticeable degree of breast sagging, fat transfer breast augmentation methods are unlikely to be the go (those are mostly good for minor augmentations where the skin is firm).
+Sadly, no. If you have a noticeable degree of breast sagging, fat transfer breast augmentation methods are unlikely to help (those are mostly good for minor augmentations where the skin is firm).

 But if you have a bit of natural volume left, and a bit of droop, called the empty breast syndrome – then you are usually going to toy between two key surgical correction options:

 - Mastopexy Surgery (A Breast Lift on its own), where breast tissues are rearranged and the nipple is repositioned so your breasts sit higher and more firmly on your chest wall once again; OR

 - A Breast Augmentation (using Breast Implants) to fill out the empty-looking breast tissues left after weight loss or post-pregnancy.